Accounting for the Future 2018 - now available on demand

-There will be sessions covering the whole range of issues: leadership, corporate reporting, audit, corporate governance, tax, accountants in practice, whistleblowing, how to boost your career, and much more.
-You’ll also get a chance to input into ACCA’s strategy into the next decade.
+Sessions cover the whole range of issues: leadership, corporate reporting, audit, corporate governance, tax, accountants in practice, whistleblowing, how to boost your career, and much more.

 Facing the future: taking on the mega trends together